md9j/web-development/README.md

 - more details to come.

 ## Projects
-This project list is auto-generated from the `projects` directory.
+This project list is auto-generated from the `web-development` workspace.
 <!-- START: projects list -->
 1. Axios Bored API Requests
 2. BMI